walkerjohnelle/JPACRUDProject/README.md

 ## Project Structure

-- The project follows a standard Maven directory structure.
+- The project follows a standard Gradle directory structure.
 - The main application logic is organized into service classes, DAOs, and controllers.
 - JSP files are used for presenting views to the user.